NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-processes.md

 }
 ```

-The overall structure is actually quite similar to that of Snakemake: we have
+The overall structure of a Nextflow process is actually quite similar to
-`input`, `output` and `script` sections, with the additions of `tag` and
+that of a Snakemake rule: we have `input`, `output` and `script` sections,
+with the additions of `tag` and `publishDir` directives.
+Let's go through
-`publishDir` directives.
-Let's go through them from top to bottom.
+them from top to bottom.

 The `tag` directive defines what should be shown during the execution of the
 process as it is run, *i.e.* the SRA ID in this case.
 This is useful for viewing
-the currently running tag (sample) for any given process at a glance; you'll see
+the currently running tag (sample) for any given process at a glance; you can
-exactly how this looks when we run the pipeline later.
+see exactly how this looks if you run the pipeline one more time with the command
+`nextflow run .`.

 The `publishDir` directive is used to define where the process' outputs should
 be placed.
 Remember that Nextflow runs each process in its own hidden directory